 Bougainville Island is located in the Autonomous Region of Bougainville (Bougainville Province) in Papua New Guinea (PNG).
-The province encompasses Bougainville Island plus the surrounding islands and atolls.
+Also known as simply Bougainville.
+The province encompasses Bougainville Island plus surrounding islands and atolls.
 To the north is Buka Passage, Buka Island and Sohano Island.
 To the south is the international border with the Solomon Islands and Western Province.

 After 1988-1992 "Bougainville Crisis" Bougainville Province was renamed Autonomous Region of Bougainville but remains part of Papua New Guinea (PNG).
 To the north borders New Ireland Province and to the northwest New Britain Province.
 To the south is the international border with Solomon Islands and Western Province.

 Northern Bougainville District